SMES Grade 1 Information

 You can help your child by encouraging them to count orally by 1’s, 5’s and 10’s to 100 and by 2’s to 20.
 Also, playing simple math games with playing cards (addition, subtraction, one less/one more) is a good way to practice skills learned at school.

-Religion: Our diocesan theme this year is “Care for Our Common Home”.
+Christian Education: Our diocesan theme this year is “Care for Our Common Home”.
 As a class we will brainstorm and plan ways that we can care for God’s creation.
 In addition to this theme, we will also cover: various Bible stories, the holy seasons of Advent and Lent, developing our relationship with Jesus through prayer and Mass, and the sacrament of Baptism.

 I encourage you to pray daily with your child; this time spent in prayer together will change your own spiritual life in a profound and meaningful way.
 Take time to be with Jesus as a family by reading the Bible together, ask your child what the monthly bible verse is, and make time to attend weekly Mass together.